DomenickD/DomenickD/README.md

 - 👋 Hi, I’m Domenick Dobbs
-- 👀 I’m interested in programming, gardening, and dogs.
-Simple enough, right?
+- 👀 I am a Data Analyst who loves making things and solving puzzles!
-- 🌱 I’m currently learning TensorFlow and PySpark, and R.
+- 🌱 I’m currently learning reinforcment learning as well as advanced software design.
-- 💞️ I’m looking to collaborate on anything with Natural Language Processing.
-I really like how it all works!
+- 💞️ I’m looking to collaborate or mentor anyone on anything DATA.
 - 📫 How to reach me domenick.dobbs@gmail.com

 <!---